 The City of Columbus is using green infrastructure to improve the quality of storm water entering the reservoirs that supply our drinking water.
 Visitors to the parkland surrounding Griggs, O'Shaughnessy and Hoover reservoirs will see a variety of methods used to capture and treat stormwater flowing from nearby neighborhoods and roadways.
+Water Fact: A 3/4" rainfall in a 120 acre area near Griggs Reservoir can amount to 1.22 million gallons of stormwater.
 Look for interpretive signage at each of the reservoirs and take a self-guided tour along the shoreline to see examples of pervious pavement, rain gardens, shoreline stabilization and more.